maxtoroq/maxtoroq.github.io/XCST/c/output.md

       <tr>
          <td><code>media-type</code></td>
          <td>The media type (MIME content type) of the output, to include in a meta element in
-            the head of HTML and XHTML documents.
+            the head of HTML documents.
          </td>
       </tr>
       <tr>